Stafford (Google Maps location)

 But back to the charcoal, as there’s more to it than just Ford’s name on the bag.
 It turns out that Ford himself was involved in the creation of the briquette.
 I encourage you to read this story from the New York Times which explains how Ford, along with a Michigan real estate agent named Edward G. Kingsford, Thomas Edison, and tire magnate Harvey Firestone went on a camping trip during which they discussed all the wood used for the millions of Model T’s Ford was selling.
 Ford hated the wasted wood so they worked with a guy in Oregon to use the sawdust and stumps to make briquettes.

-Ford marketed them to be sold at dealerships, and well, okay, I get why there’s a bag of 80-year-old charcoal in Stafford now.
+Ford marketed them to be sold at dealerships or families to take on their trips in their Model T’s, and well, okay, I get why there’s a bag of old charcoal in Stafford now.

 And one of the things Passardi wishes he had?
 A boxed piece of cake from Henry and Clara’s 50th Anniversary.
 He had a chance to buy one some years ago but thought it must be a fake, until he saw some on display somewhere.
 So odd to me.